ckan/ckan/doc/plugins.rst

     class Disqus(SingletonPlugin):
         """
-        Insert javascript fragments into package pages and the home page to allow users to view and create comments on any package.
+        Insert javascript fragments into dataset pages and the home page to allow users to view and create comments on any dataset.
         """

         implements(IConfigurable)